Greginkansas/-openhab-openhab1wiki/Jython-Hints-and-Tips.md

 ```

 # Logging
-Creating a super class that automatically creates a logger with the class name
+Creating a super class that automatically creates a logger with the class name.
+Note that TestRule inherits from OpenhabRule, and calls its parents initializer.

 ```python
 class OpenhabRule(Rule):